bioinformatics-core-shared-training/shell-genomics-remote/_episodes/01-introduction.md

 Displays the name of every program that starts with `pw`.

+## Our training directory structure
+When you login into the training machine you are placed at /home/ubuntu/Course_materials.
+THe directories that we will work on in this course are arranged like this:
+└── Course_materials.
+    └── shell_data.
+        ├── sra_metadata.
+        │   └── SraRunTable.txt.
+        └── untrimmed_fastq.
+            ├── SRR097977.fastq.
+            └── SRR098026.fastq.

 ## Summary

 We now know how to move around our file system using the command line.